-- A conference will be held with an administrator, parent/guardian, teacher, counselor, and student, and the incident/follow-up action will be documented in eSchoolPLUS. - The student may be suspended from school.
+- The student's semester grade may, at the teacher's discretion, be lowered by one full letter grade. - A conference will be held with an administrator, parent/guardian, teacher, counselor, and student, and the incident/follow-up action will be documented in Infinite Campus. - The student will be barred from participation in NHS, student council, class officers or having a leadership role in a club for a period of one year from date of the violation unless stated in that club or organization's policies and/or constitution. - The student may be suspended from school.